malbrain/Btree-source-code/README.md

 threadskv8.c	Multi-Threaded/Single-Process with atomic-consistent add of a set of keys based on threadskv6.c.
 Uses btree page latches as locking granularity.

-threadskv10g.c	Multi-Threaded/Single-Process with 2 Log-Structured-Merge (LSM) btrees based on threadskv8.c.
-Also adds dual leaf/interior node page sizes.
+threadskv10h.c	Multi-Threaded/Multi-Process with 2 Log-Structured-Merge (LSM) btrees based on threadskv8.c.
+Also adds dual leaf/interior node page sizes for each btree.
+Note that this file is linux only.

 Compilation is achieved on linux or Windows by:

-gcc -D STANDALONE -O3 threadskv8.c -lpthread
+gcc -D STANDALONE -O3 threadskv10g.c -lpthread

 or